Podcasting is a labor of love. You put a lot of work into creating content you are passionate about and great sounding audio.

 Podcast networks are groups of podcasts that come together to do more than what they could do as individual podcasts.

-Some are pretty lowkey and simple.
+Some podcast networks are pretty lowkey and simple.
 They focus on mutual promotion, learning from each other, and low level cost-sharing.

 Remember the Dynamic Ad Insertion tool?
 A podcast network can use that tool to place ads in different podcasts.